 Many visitors to Moab are unsure of whether they'll be seeing the same sights at these two national parks and wonder whether they should spend the time and money to see both.
 However, we're here to tell you that you're in for two distinct adventures at these two parks.
 Though they're both in the area, each national park offers its own specific sights and experiences to be had.
-So, yes, it's worth visiting Arches and Canyonlands National Parks.
+So, yes, it's worth visiting Arches National Park and Canyonlands National Park.

 Arches National Park is home to the world's largest concentration of natural stone openings.
 This park provides tourists and visitors with an up-close experience of the gorgeous, other-worldly red rock landscape.
 On the other hand, the Island in the Sky District of Canyonlands National Park is nestled on top of a 1,000-foot mesa with beautiful viewpoints that encircle thousands of square miles of incredible canyon country.
 These views offer the diversely colored landscape of southeastern Utah that many people consider to rival the views of the Grand Canyon.
 So, if you have the time and want to make the most of your visit to Moab, both of these distinctly beautiful national parks are worth a visit.